-Content Strategy for People Who Hate Marketing
+Content Strategy for People Who Hate Self-Promotion

 You’ve been told you need to “show up consistently” and “share your expertise” and “build your personal brand.”
 You’ve saved the caption templates, bookmarked every “how to market yourself” article, and downloaded more content calendars than you’ll ever use.